MoralCode/WordleBuster/README.md

 Coincidentally, the literal day after I wrote this, 3blue1brown posted a [video](https://www.youtube.com/watch?v=v68zYyaEmEA) that goes into way more math and essentially does the same thing as this script, but obviously way better since I hacked this together in a few hours.

+## How to use

+1. Check which wordlist is being used in the script (its around lke 42).
+See the wordlists file for the possible options.
+2. run `python3 wordlebuster.py`
+3. enter the word it tells you to as your wordle guess and then type in the result into the script by entering a 5 character string of C X or M to represent Correct, eXcluded, or Misplaced letters.
+4. the script will give you another word to try.
+5. repeat. typing in CCCCC (or stopping it early with Ctrl-C) will cause the script to exit.

+I havent tested this as thoroughly or with as many fancy simulations as 3blue1brown did, but it seems to do pretty well (3-4 rows) most of the time.

 ## Wordle game variations and other links
 While developing this, I found a number of  wordle clones that may be useful: